Our Seniors are Revolting

 “Where you get . . .Where do I get one?”

 “Sigh, she says.
-There’re prescription only.”
+They’re prescription only.”

 “’Aye, there’s the rub,’” I say.
 “There’s always a rub.”